-The median figure is the 'middle' value when hourly pay rates for staff are ranked in ascending order.
+The median figure is the 'middle' value when hourly pay rates for all staff members are ranked in ascending order.
 The advantage of using the median figure to describe the average is that it is not skewed by extremely large or small salaries at either end of the pay scale.